 Torrenting has become one of the most widely performed activities in the Internet world.
-The peer-to-peer upload or download of files is not only convenient, but also considerably faster and easier than buying music CDs, concert, movies, films, or even TV series.
+The peer-to-peer upload or download of files is convenient, considerably faster, and easier than buying music CDs, concerts, movies, films, or even TV series.

 uTorrent: Open Source Prowess

-The uTorrent client is an open source software that was created 13 years ago and was later acquired by BitTorrent, Inc. It is extremely popular outside of China’s borders and is now one of the most used clients.
+A uTorrent client is an open-source software created 13 years ago and later acquired by BitTorrent, Inc. It is prevalent outside China’s borders and is now one of the most used clients.

 The uTorrent service is free, although you can access the Plus version with a payment involved.
 The uTorrent client is bundled with the Bing Toolbar.

 Like uTorrent, BitTorrent is one of the most popular torrent clients available on the Internet, and it lets people use BitTorrent peer-to-peer protocols to upload and download all kinds of files.